 - a.
-Upon receiving a complete application, the Planning Director shall evaluate the proposed development according to the following: - i.
-Consult with other departments of the County as applicable to fully evaluate the impact of the development upon public facilities including, access, drainage, traffic and other related facilities. - ii.
+Upon receiving an application for a Conditional Use Permit, the Planning Director shall complete the following: - i.
+Consult with other departments of the County or State to fully evaluate the impact of the development upon public facilities including, County Road and Bridge, DES, County Sanitarian, and Emergency Services. - ii.
 Study each application with reference to its appropriateness and effect on existing and proposed land-use, and reference the Growth Policy. - iii.
-Approval Criteria - 1.
-Water Supply: The development shall provide adequate water supply and adequate means of waste water disposal, and adequate disposal of solid and hazardous waste.
+Notify, by mail, all property owners within 100 feet of the property subject to the development permit of the time, date, and place of the public hearing. - iv.
+Publish public hearing notice for the Zoning Commission meeting in accordance with Montana Code Annotated 7-1-2121.